Pepperstone Review – Should you use it to trade in 2025?

 • Over 1,200 instruments across a range of asset classes such as FX, ETFs, and commodities

-• Choice of four powerful platforms including MT4, MT5, Trading View, and cTrader
+• Choice of five powerful platforms including MT4, MT5, Trading View, cTrader, and Pepperstone Trading Platform

 • Opt for spread betting to make CGT-free trades